kalonez/nixos-personal-backup/README.md

 MUST

-If you use this, you have to add the unstable stable use the terminal
+If you use this, you have to add the unstable branch using the terminal [Good for installing both stable and unstable packages]

 sudo nix-channel --add https://nixos.org/channels/nixos-unstable nixos-unstable sudo nix-channel --update